Ph.D., Arizona State University, 2009

 Office: Cate 2, Room 336

-Motivated by the power and potential of methods in the Digital Humanities, I integrate these methods into my teaching.
-I teach a range of courses, focusing on digital composing, medieval manuscripts, and visual rhetoric.
+Digital methods inform much of my teaching.
+I teach a range of courses, focusing on digital composing, medieval manuscripts, poetry, and rhetoric (classical and visual).

 "Oh Lord, make haste to help me: Prayer and Imagery Atop Canon Table II in the Book of Kells” in An Insular Odyssey: Manuscript Culture in Early Christian Ireland and Beyond, edited by Rachel Moss, Felicity O'Mahony, and Jane Maxwell.
 Dublin: Four Court Press, 2017, p.
 213-230.